syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Apply-string-formatting-for-whole-table-in-a-PDF).

 ### String formatting to a column

 The following code snippet explains how to add string formatting to a column in [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html).